-In order to ascertain the relationship between regulation and the financial performance of commercial banks, Vianney (2013) and Barth, Caprio and Levine (2002) affirm that regulations have no impact on the performance of financial Furthermore, there is a negative association between restricting the activities of a bank and its performance and stability as compared to when banks could freely diversify into other financial activities.
+In order to ascertain the relationship between regulation and the financial performance of commercial banks, Vianney (2013) and Barth, Caprio and Levine (2002) affirm that regulations have no impact on the financial performance of financial institutions.
+Furthermore, there is a negative association between restricting the activities of a bank and its performance and stability as compared to when banks could freely diversify into other financial activities.
 Contrary to this, studies have indicated that, regulations have led to an increase in profitability, there is a positive relationship supporting the evidence that capital regulation does improve the performance of banks and financial stability.
 The regulations lead to increase in the value of loans outstanding, total assets, profit and shareholders' equity of banks.
 Hence regulations do have a positive impact on the profitability of commercial banks.
-There is also a positive relationship between corporate governance, the stability and good performance of a bank (Mwega, 2014; Gudmundsson, Kisinguh & Odongo, 2013; Mureithi, 2012; Otieno, 2012).

-Many research that relate organisational culture and company's competitive performance (CCP) have been conducted in developed countries.
-The results are mixed and inconclusive (i.e. positive, negative and no relationships) (Booth & Hamer, 2009; Naranjo-Valencia et al., 2016; Rose et al., 2008).
-According to (Rose et al., 2008), the strength of the relationship between organisational culture and CCP is different between cultures.
+There is also a positive relationship between corporate governance, the stability and good performance of a bank ??
+(Rose et al., 2008), the strength of the relationship between organisational culture and CCP is different between cultures.
 The organisational culture in the developed countries is advanced and better than the ones in the developing countries.
 The scarcity of research that has been conducted in developing countries has motivated the researcher to look deeper into the relationship between organisational culture and CCP in developing countries.
-One of the previous works on the relationship organisational culture and CCP between undertaken by Gordon and DiTomaso (1992) which showed that the strength of culture and its adaptability but not stability is likely to predict the companies' performance in the short term.
-Further research by O'Connor (1995) showed that organisational culture plays an important role in deciding the adequacy of budget involvement in reducing role ambiguity.
+One of the previous works on the relationship between organisational culture and CCP was undertaken by ??ordon and DiTomaso (1992) which showed that the strength of culture and its adaptability but not stability is likely to predict the companies' performance in the short term.
+Further research by O'Connor ??1995) showed that organisational culture plays an important role in deciding the adequacy of budget involvement in reducing role ambiguity.
 Subsequently, Ogbonna and Harris (2000) affirmed that the relationship between the four culture dimensions and performance is not consistent.
 Specifically, the competitive and innovative cultural traits were reflected in performance.
 The competitive and innovative cultures, which are critical to the external situations, have a positive effect on performance.
 This finding provides some support for the argument that the organisational culture is vital to sustainable competitive advantages.
 However, the culture should be flexible with the external predicaments.

 Furthermore, the community and bureaucratic cultures are directly reflected with the companies' performance.
-The negative relationship between the bureaucratic culture and performance also suggests bureaucratization decrease the short-term profitability and hinder the long-term growth, which effects the survival of the company.
+The negative relationship between the bureaucratic culture and performance also suggests that bureaucratization decrease the short-term profitability and hinder the long-term growth, which effects the survival of the company.
 Meanwhile, trying to investigate how organisational culture became common, and how it influences real organisations, Sadri and Lees (2001) posit that effective culture should be appropriate with the employee values and be harmonious with the environment in which the company works.
 Additionally, the authors recommended that organisation must evaluate and classify their organisational culture in order to consider the effect of that culture in their employees' productivity and morale.
 Finally, they argued that organisations form their cultures to their benefits in enhancing their employees' experience at the workplace and enhance their own returns.
 Similarly, Flamholtz (2001) argued that there is a statistically important link between organisational culture corporate competitiveness.
 The author concluded that the organisational culture is important to the success of the management and the profitability in the company.
 Similarly, Ojo (2010) argued that the organisational culture plays a significant role in the companies' public performance.
 This is because the organisational culture positively influences the level of employee's commitment to the aims of the company.